ER=EPR from Relational Invariants

 Σmin\Sigma_{\min} is a minimal surface: δA/δσ=0\delta A / \delta \sigma = 0 and tr(K)=0\text{tr}(K) = 0 where KK is the extrinsic curvature.
 This is the defining property of an Einstein-Rosen bridge throat. \square

 Remark.
-Each step rests on a rigorous upstream result: Step 1 on Causal Set Statistics (rigorous), Step 2 on the causal set → manifold correspondence (Theorem 3.1, rigorous) and the Einstein Equations (rigorous), Step 3 on the extreme value theorem (standard analysis).
+Each step rests on a rigorous upstream result: Step 1 on Causal Set Statistics (derived), Step 2 on the causal set → manifold correspondence (Theorem 3.1, rigorous) and the Einstein Equations (derived), Step 3 on the extreme value theorem (standard analysis).
 The non-pinching argument (that the tube maintains positive area throughout) follows from the irreducibility of γ12\gamma_{12} — if the tube pinched to zero area at any point, the coherence channel would be disconnected, contradicting Proposition 1.2c.

 Proposition 3.3 (Throat area from area scaling).
 The throat area satisfies: